 HealthMatters Train-the-Trainer Workshop: Becoming a Certified Trainer

-Next Session: TBD.
-If you are a Chapter of The Arc and are interested in hosting an upcoming session, please contact Kerry Mauger at firstname.lastname@example.org for more information.
+Next Session: December 3, 2014 outside of the Boston, MA area.
+If you are in the Massachusetts area and interseted in attending or if you are a Chapter of The Arc and are interested in hosting another upcoming session, please contact Kerry Mauger at email@example.com for more information.

 Audience: Chapter Staff of The Arc and other disability organzations